Jun '18 - Sep '19 · Product design

 Improve upon the company's first version of onboarding, by better orienting new learners to Codecademy's offerings - as well as serving business needs of capturing data for segmentation, persona targeting and personalization.

 In the user research stage (which was the initiative of the more senior designer I collaborated with), my team gathered that there are two main groups of new users who come to Codecademy.
 The first group encompasses beginners who need guidance, are interested in "learning to code" but may not know where to begin.
 The second group includes learners are more experienced, have specific outcomes in mind, and may want to jump into their intended material as fast as possible.

 Accordingly, I collaborated with the designer, product managers, and marketing, and curriculum stakeholders to mock an onboarding experience that focuses on accomodating both learner types, one who needs a recommendation and one who is more self-guided.
 We also kept a persistent option to skip onboarding and jump into the platform.

 By clicking "Give me a custom recommendation", a learner can complete a questionaire that notes their interests and learning style - giving them a personalized recommendation while also helping Codecademy better understand its learners.
 In the first version of this onboarding experience, the learner could click "I want to explore on my own" to explore the catalog.

 As I mocked the flow at higher fidelities, I made sure to continuously check in with marketing team members to ensure the copy was welcoming, easy to understand, and as streamlined as possible.

-I also created a navigation system that mirrored other types of navigation on the platform, giving users a sense of completion through the questionnaire and a means to return to previous answers by clicking.
+I also created a navigation system that mirrored other types of navigation on the platform, giving users a sense of completion through the questionnaire and a means to return to previous answers by clicking on completed question numbers.

 When the learner completes the questionnaire, they are given two custom recommendations based on their interests.
 They are first recommended a Path, a more long-term curriculum offering aligned with higher levels of engagement.